KhronosGroup/glTF-Sample-Models/README.md

 ## Deprecating

 **This repo is in the process of being ARCHIVED.
 All new Issues and Pull Requests should be filed in the new repo - [glTF-Sample-Assets](https://github.com/KhronosGroup/glTF-Sample-Assets).**
+If you have an existing PR or Issue, please consider opening it in glTF-Sample-Assets or getting the issue resolved or the PR merged.

 [![glTF Validation](https://github.com/KhronosGroup/glTF-Sample-Models/workflows/glTF%20Validation/badge.svg?branch=master)](https://github.com/KhronosGroup/glTF-Sample-Models/actions)